idealeer/xmap/README.md

 License and Copyright
 ---------------------

-XMap Copyright 2021-2024 Xiang Li from Network and Information Security Lab Tsinghua University
+XMap Copyright 2021-2024 Xiang Li from All-in-One Security and Privacy Lab (AOSP Lab) Nankai University

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the